yamaceay/nqdm/README.md

 **RESULT:** They both have inconsistencies about unfinished progress bars and newline openings.
-It is open for discussion, which one would outperform in many more levels, but still NQDM might be better implemented because of multi-indexing cdapability.
+It is open for discussion, which one would outperform in many more levels, but still NQDM might be better implemented because of multi-indexing capability.

 ## Built With